jcholewa/Northcoders-News-back-end/README2.md

 ```http
 npm run dev
 ```
-If you would like to seed the database in addition to running in developer mode, replace this with the command:
+If you would like to seed the database in addition to running in developer mode, replace the above with the command:

 ```http
 npm run seed:dev